COPtoLON/KB/Career/Interview.md

 - "How is float stored in python?"
 A Python float is stored as a 64-bit IEEE 754 double-precision value, \
 which provides a balance between performance and precision but can introduce small rounding errors for certain decimal values.

+## How would you improve your code?
+- "What can be done better for the home work task?"
+- "Can you explain why you code like this?"
+- "What is efficiency of selected algorithms"

 - "What is the command to search for a certain pattern?"
 - "What is a good refactoring?"